Ketogenic diets are not new.

-Each week my clients would tell me about Dr. Robert Atkins and his book about how eating bacon and cheese were dropping notches on their belt loops.
-I had long since given up both of those foods in the name of health to reach my weight goal.
+Back then, as a Personal Trainer and health educator, my reach was pretty substantial.
+Credibility was at stake with every suggestion that I made.
+After all, my goal is to help others improve their health.
+Each week my clients would tell me about Dr. Robert Atkins and his book about how eating bacon and cheese were dropping notches on their belt loops I had long since given up both of those foods in the name of health to reach my weight goal.
 After losing 80 lbs., I rarely ate either of them.
-The message was clear.
-FAT WAS BAD.
-But…

-My clients were boasting new found energy.
-At the end of our workouts I could see they clearly performed BETTER than they had before.
+I found that my clients were boasting new found energy.
+At the end of our workouts, I could see they clearly performed BETTER than they had before.
 Many boasted feeling better than they had in their lifetime.
-This ketogenic diet seemed to really help change my clients health quickly.
+This ketogenic diet seemed to really help change my client’s health quickly.

 And then the other shoe dropped.

-Around week 3-4, I noticed several awesome things.
-No more blood sugar highs and lows.
-Feelings of true energy and a true clarity of mind had me singing the praises of Dr. Atkins.
-Recognizing that I felt little gas / bloating and no constipation was a cause for celebration.
-I lived with that for 20 years.
+Around week 3-4, I noticed several awesome things — no more blood sugar highs and lows.
+I was eating less.
+I was eating LESS OFTEN.
+Feelings of pure energy and true clarity of mind had me singing the praises of Dr. Atkins.

-But, could I live like this?
-Not only could I, but wait until you see the changes in my lab work after eating mainly fats. http://biohackingwellness.com/big_fat_success/
+But could I live like this?
+Not only could I, but wait until you see the changes in my lab work after eating mainly fats.
+EVERY marker for inflammation – GONE from my body. http://biohackingwellness.com/big_fat_success/ see my ACTUAL test results before and after eating high fat.

-Most noteworthy Here is furthur argument for the validity of a ketogenic diet.
-If we look at that which is required by our bodies that is of most importance we can see the logic.
+Here is the continued argument for the validity of a ketogenic diet.
+If we look at the requirement of our bodies that are of utmost importance, we can see the logic.

 • Additionally, fats also help to make MYELIN which is the sheath that covers nerve fibers